 South Coast Highway 101 HOV Lanes

-Please see below or click here for information about the Segment 4D/4E Virtual Soundwall Voting Meetings
+Please see below or click here for information about the Segment 4D/4E Soundwall Voting Update

 This project would add one high-occupancy vehicle lane in each direction on US 101 from 0.2 mile south of Bailard Avenue in the City of Carpinteria to Sycamore Creek in the City of Santa Barbara.
 The project is 10.9 miles long.

 Caltrans District 5 is the lead agency for the project, and the Santa Barbara County Association of Governments is the main project sponsor.
 Project partners include the City of Santa Barbara, County of Santa Barbara, City of Carpinteria, Santa Barbara County Association of Governments, and Caltrans.
 The project is funded with Measure A regional sales tax funds, as well as other state and federal funding sources.